finos/community/README.md

 ## Join the FINOS Slack
-Join the FINOS Project, SIG and wider community conversation in the FINOS Slack by signing up at https://finos-lf.slack.com/.
-Don't hesitate to reach out to help@finos.org for any issues when joining Slack.
+Join the FINOS Project, SIG and wider community conversation in the FINOS Community Slack.
+If you are an employee of a [FINOS Member](finos.org/members), corporate firewall restrictions allowing, you should be able to self-subscribe at https://finos-lf.slack.com/signup.
+If you are not a FINOS Member or have any trouble joining, please email to help@finos.org with your desired email address and we'll set you up.

 The FINOS Community wide channel on Slack is reachable directly at https://finos-lf.slack.com/messages/finos-community/.
+We warmly encourage existing community contributors to invite their peers to join the collaboration and the open source fun :)

 ## License